 Avoiding Scams

-In today's digital age, scams have become increasingly sophisticated and prevalent.
-Whether it's a fraudulent text posing as one of our teams contacting you, or a fake email designed to steal your personal information, scams come in various forms, and they can target anyone.
-However, with some knowledge and vigilance, you can protect yourself from falling victim to scams.
+In today's digital age, scams have become even more clever and common.
+Whether it's a text pretending to be one of our teams, or a fake email made to steal your personal information, scams come in many forms, and they can target anyone.
+However, with some knowledge and awareness, you can protect yourself from falling victim to scams.

-One of the most common ways scammers reach their targets is through unsolicited phone calls, emails, or messages.
-Be cautious when you receive such communications, especially if they ask for personal or financial information.
+One of the most common ways scammers reach their targets is through unwanted phone calls, emails, or messages.
+Be careful when you are contacted in this way, especially if they ask for personal or banking information.
 We will not contact you out of the blue asking for sensitive information.

-If you receive an email, message, or phone call from an entity claiming to be South Essex Homes, take your time to verify this.
-If you’re still unsure, give us a call to check if it is really us.
-Do not use contact details provided in the suspicious communication, as scammers often create fake phone numbers, you can contact us on 0800 833 160.
+If you receive an email, message, or phone call from someone claiming to be South Essex Homes, take your time to make sure this is true.
+If you're still unsure, give us a call to check if it is really us.
+Scammers often create fake phone numbers, so ignore any phone numbers they give you, you can contact us on 0800 833 160.

-Scammers often use malicious links and downloads to infect your device with malware or steal your data.
-Avoid clicking on suspicious links or downloading attachments from unknown sources.
-Hover your mouse over links to preview the URL before clicking to see if it matches the expected website.
+Scammers often use harmful links and downloads to infect your device with malware or steal your data.
+Avoid clicking on unknown links or downloading attachments from unknown sources.
+Hover your mouse over links to see the URL before clicking to see if it matches the expected website.

 Educate Yourself About Common Scams